david-barnett/microViz/README.md

 # # Installing the latest version of this package # #
 install.packages("devtools")
-devtools::install_github("MUMC-MEDMIC/microViz@0.3.0") # change 0.3.0 to the latest release version
+devtools::install_github("MUMC-MEDMIC/microViz@0.3.2") # check 0.3.2 is the latest version?
 # advanced tip: add @<commit-hash> after microViz to install a version from a particular commit
 # If you get an error including something like:
 # "check that you have the required permissions"